 This enables you to monitor the status of the paths between the sites in each of the modeled APs.
 You can configure threshold alarms to alert you when path changes exceed the configured tolerance.

 - Do not delete a WLC device, while it is still being modeled.
-We recommend that you wait until the WLC model is activated and the modeling is completed, before you delete the WLC, so that all the AP models created (associated with the WLC you want to delete) are also deleted.
+We recommend that you wait till the WLC model is completely activated and the modeling is completed, before you delete the WLC, so that all the AP models created (associated with the WLC you wish to delete) are also deleted.

-- Now models are created on unique MAC ID thus negating the possibility of duplicate models.
+- Now models will be created on unique MAC ID thus negating the possibility of duplicate models.